Francis Muthaura: 2007 General Elections crisis, the International Criminal Court(ICC), and Grand Coalition Government Formation

-In March 2008, following an agreement between the government and opposition to establish a coalition government to end a political crisis, Muthaura stirred controversy by saying that Kibaki would remain both head of state and head of government.
+In March 2008, following an agreement between the government and opposition to establish a coalition government to end the widely disputed 2007 General elections crisis that led to a dark period in Kenya's history of Post election Violence (PEV) political crisis, Muthaura stirred controversy by saying that Kibaki would remain both Head of State and Head of Government.
 This interpretation of the agreement would mean less power than the Orange Democratic Movement (ODM) had anticipated for its leader, Raila Odinga, who was expected to become Prime Minister under the deal; the ODM angrily rejected Muthaura's interpretation.
+Muthaura would remain as Head of Public Service and Secretary to the Cabinet under the Grand Coalition Government of President Mwai Kibaki and 2nd Kenyan Prime Minister Raila Odinga until 2011.

-Muthaura has been named as an instigator of post-election violence in 2007 – 2008 and was named among six suspects to be prosecuted by the International Criminal Court.
+In 2011, Muthaura was named as an instigator of post-election violence in 2007 – 2008 and was named among six suspects to be prosecuted by the International Criminal Court.
 He was accused of leading secret meetings in Kibaki's office, where revenge attacks against supporters of Kibaki's opposition were planned.
 The ICC prosecutor claimed he authorised the use of excessive force against protesters by the police.
 He was taped by two people posing as students, who claimed he had admitted involvement in post-election violence.

-On 11 March 2013, the charges against Muthaura were dropped by the ICC following the discrediting of a key witness.
+On 11 March 2013, the charges against Muthaura were dropped by the ICC following the lack of clear evidence of his involvement and discrediting of a key witness.